EBIvariation/eva-sub-cli/README.md

 ### Submission directory

 This is the directory where all processing will take place, and where configuration and reports will be saved.
-Crucially, the eva-sub-cli tool requires that there be **only one submission per directory**.
+Crucially, the eva-sub-cli tool requires that there be **only one submission per directory** and that the submission directory not be reused.
 Running multiple submissions from a single directory can result in data loss during validation and submission.

 ### Metadata file